Published October 4th, 2011

 Friday evening came, and after anchoring and getting the vessel secured and canopies set, a very touching wedding took place with two lovely people sharing their moment with twenty-seven good friends they had met only days before.
 The core of a lasting marriage was there, only the dressing was a bit more basic.

 Can you offer some tips for couples about planning their ceremonies, or writing their vows?

 CAPTAIN KEN BARNES: A ceremony comes from the heart and as such should speak to you.
 The same applies to any personal vows.
-I like to use even handed vows that are mutual and reflect respect and support and sharing and encouragement and above all, a deep and abiding friendship.
-This is in great contrast to the old style “You will love and obey.”
+I like to use even-handed vows that are mutual and reflect respect and support and sharing and encouragement and above all, a deep and abiding friendship.
+This is in great contrast to the old-style “You will love and obey.”
 To this end, I like to meet with couples in person or, at the very least, speak at length by phone to gain the insights I need to craft their ceremony.

 You’ve been married for several decades.
 Any advice for those just about to embark on married life?

 CAPTAIN KEN BARNES: I married my best friend.
 I had worked professionally with Ellen and we respected one another and enjoyed each other’s company.
 Whenever I had an idea, insight, or for that matter anything on my mind that I needed to share or bounce off someone, she would be that person.
-Getting married seemed like the obvious extension of a very right relationship.
+Getting married seemed like the obvious extension of the very right relationship.
 That feeling has never changed.
 I look for that basic friendship in those I come across and fully believe that it is THE key to a lasting and meaningful marriage.